Fildor/InternetTime/README.md

 Each sub-project is tasked with simply printing the current Internet Time (aka "Swatch .Beats") to StdOut.

-## Internet Time
+## Internet Time a.k.a Swatch Beats

 Internet Time devides the day into 1000 "beats" and always refers to Biel Mean Time, which is UTC+01:00 without daylight savings.

-Its value is computed by taking the utc day's seconds, add one hour, modulo by 24 hours and devide by 86.4.
+Its value is computed by taking the utc day's total seconds, add one hour, modulo by 24 hours and devide by 86.4.

 ## Sub Projects